rhubarbgroup/redis-cache/readme.txt

 == Upgrade Notice ==

-= 2.2.0 =
+= 2.2.1 =

-Bumped PHP requirement to 7.2, updated Predis to v2.0 and deprecated Credis and HHVM clients.
+New WordPress 6.1 functions, updated Predis to v2.0.3 and various improvements.